Hot jobs for millennials

 Research finds that millennials, born between 1981 and 2000, make for top-notch product designers, store promoters, and research specialists.

-The list also includes new career opportunities thanks to the advancements in technology.
+The list also includes hot jobs for millennials, thanks to the advancements in technology.
 Many of the jobs on the list didn’t exist a few years ago, jobs like digital marketing manager and web production leads.

 Here are the Top 10 Jobs to explore in 2016

-Why is it in demand – India has become the hub for design outsourcing and for foreign corporates and MNCs who are seeking help of Indian design companies to execute quality goods, Indian companies are also increasingly designing their own products n hence recruiting more designers in the sample endeavour.
+Why is it in demand?
+India has become the hub for design outsourcing and for foreign corporates and MNCs who are seeking help of Indian design companies to execute quality goods, Indian companies are also increasingly designing their own products, hence recruiting more designers in the sample endeavour.

 Why is it in demand – Research new Developments and innovations with original, Turn those research ideas into technical plans, Consider cost, effectiveness and safety of new designs.